-When comparing the example program from page 3, the generated code was fairly complicated and cumbersome, and unsurprisingly it performs quite poorly.
+When comparing the example program from before (that counts the integers from 1 to 100), the generated code was fairly complicated and cumbersome, and unsurprisingly it performs quite poorly.
 There are two main reasons for that: First, that the code is simply unoptimized - there are many variables declared when fewer could suffice, for example, and second, that the code does not use 'normal' JavaScript, which JavaScript engines are optimized for - it stores all variables in an array (not normal JavaScript variables), and it controls the flow of execution using a switch-in-a-loop, not normal JavaScript loops and ifs.